 We accept submissions in the categories of Poetry, Prose, Translation, and Mixed Media.
 These categories are not intended as prescriptive, and will not be used to organize published works; rather, they are intended to facilitate submission and evaluation processes.
-We encourage submissions by artists working at the intersection of multiple genres and welcome intergenre or multi-genre submissions.
+We encourage submissions by artists working at the intersection of multiple genres and welcome intergenre or anti-genre submissions.

 We do not charge a submission fee.

 We will accept submissions for our summer issue (published in July) from February 15 – June 15.
 We will accept submissions for our winter issue (published in January) from August 15 – December 15.
 Submissions received outside these reading periods will not be considered.

 Email all submissions to bombcycloneliterary at gmail dot com with “Your Name, Genre Submission” in the subject line.
 If your work doesn’t fit easily into any of the aforementioned categories, or if your submission includes work in multiple genres, feel free to omit the genre category in your email or list multiple genres.
 Please limit mixed-genre submissions to 5 works.
 Include a brief cover letter and artist bio (no more than 50 words) in the body of your email.